btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 4026532801 2561438 bash
 ```

+As we can see from the column options passed to the output parameter (`-o`), the first column is the `net` namespace, the second the process ID and the third the command that created the process (notably, the first column has different values).

 > If there were no accessible namespaces, the result would be empty.

-As we can see from the column options passed to the output parameter (`-o`), the first column is the `net` namespace, the second the process ID and the third the command that created the process.

-You could also list all of the namespaces of a process by passing the `-p|` option the `PID`:
+You could also list all of the namespaces of a process by passing the `-p` option the `pid`:

 ```bash
 # lsns -p $$